![]() Paris to Florence by train: A Frecciarossa at Milan Centrale.

 -

-Option 1 is the one I'd recommend if you want to travel from Paris to Florence in a single day.
+If you want to travel from Paris to Florence in a single day, this is normally the option I'd recommend.

-You take the early morning Frecciarossa train from Paris to Milan, with cafe-bar, power sockets at all seats & free WiFi.
-It's a high-speed dash from Paris to Lyon followed by a leisurely scenic meander through the Alps to Turin, then another high-speed run into Milan.
+You take the early morning Frecciarossa train from Paris to Milan, with cafe-bar, power sockets at all seats & free WiFi, a high-speed dash from Paris to Lyon then a leisurely meander through the scenic Alps to Turin, then a final high-speed run into Milan.

 Trenitalia introduced its Paris-Milan Frecciarossa in December 2021 to compete head-to-head with French Railways' long-established Paris-Milan TGV (see option 2).
 With an interior styled by Italian design firm Pininfarina, the Frecciarossa is the more glamorous train with the better on-board service.
 It has standard class (2nd), business class (1st) and a luxury executive class (premium 1st) with at-seat food & prosecco included.